-The Nike Wildhorse Zoom 5 is a lightweight shoe that offers more protection for heel-strikers.
-It is best used as a shoe to either wear around town or take on dirt roads.
+The Nike Wildhorse Zoom 5 is a lightweight shoe that offers more protection for heel-strikers, and is best used as a shoe to either wear around town or take on dirt roads.
 It is comfortable and responsive but needs work on its stability.

 The foot protection is just okay in this shoe, protecting you from trail hazards that you might encounter on your adventure.
 The main form of protection comes in the midsole containing responsive cushioning and a rock plate.
 It is stacked with 28mm of cushioning in the heel with 20 mm in the forefoot.
 The cushioning itself is airy and responsive, wrapping itself around less obtrusive trail hazards that you might find.

 The upper mesh is well designed, keeping out fine particulates that you might encounter in clay or sand-laden soils in the desert.
 The upper wraps the foot, keeping all of this stuff out.
-In addition, the upper has a water-resistant overlay that does a decent job wicking water around the perimeter of the shoe body.
+The upper also has a water-resistant overlay that does a decent job wicking water around the perimeter of the shoe body.

 However, the upper material itself is more absorbent, which we learned on a trail run after rains left some puddles on the trail.
-The toe cap is super flexible so it doesn't offer a whole lot of protection from stubbed toes, unfortunately.
-Overall, foot protection is okay, but not nearly as good as the Salomon Speedcross 5, our Top Pick for Sloppy Surfaces.
+The toe cap is super flexible, so it doesn't offer a whole lot of protection from stubbed toes, unfortunately.
+Overall, foot protection is just okay.

 This shoe offers a good level of sensitivity, allowing you to feel the trail well.
-The foam used is more responsive, so it does protect from this sensitivity more in comparison to thinner designs like the Inov-8 TerraUltra G260, our Editors Choice winner.
+The foam used is more responsive, so it does protect from this sensitivity more in comparison to thinner designs.

 On a recent steep run, we found ourselves slipping all over the place while heading uphill on a gravel-laden trail.
 The outsole does stick well to wet surfaces, but we deem it best for non-technical surfaces due to this experience.